Narodni-repozitar/developer-docs/docs/technology/invenio/customize-ui/forms/index.md

 This template provides a basic mount point for React form apps, and multiple hidden inputs, feeding backend form configuration to the React form apps.

-Simplified version with just the extensibility block definitions looks like this:
+A condensed version with just the extensibility-point block definitions looks like this:

 ```python
 {% extends config.BASE_TEMPLATE %}